MacNite/HiveScale/docs/api.md

 Replace `<host>` with the server IP address or domain name.

+> **TLS:** the ESP32 firmware now verifies the backend's TLS certificate (it
+> ships the ISRG Root X1 / Let's Encrypt root CA in `firmware/include/ca_cert.h`
+> and syncs time over NTP for validity checks).
+Production devices must reach
+> the API over **HTTPS with a valid certificate** — put the API behind a reverse
+> proxy that terminates TLS.
+Plain-HTTP examples below are for host-side `curl`
+> testing only.

 ---

 ## Authentication

-HiveScale uses separate keys for device traffic and HivePal app traffic.
+HiveScale uses separate credentials for device traffic and HivePal app traffic.

 ### Device key